-The Silver Spring Central Business District (CBD) is the only former Enterprise Zone in Montgomery County, with a designation that expired in 2006.
+Former Enterprise Zones in Montgomery County include Downtown Silver Spring, which had a designation that expired in 2006.

 The purpose behind exempting Enterprise Zones from the School Impact Tax and School Facility Payments was to encourage revitalization and support economic growth within the zone by making development more affordable.
 The 2007 Growth Policy proposed significant increases in the Transportation Impact Tax and School Facility Payment; it also added the School Impact Tax.

-Recognizing that the Silver Spring Central Business District had recently had its designation as an Enterprise Zone expire and was only beginning to experience redevelopment, the Planning Board and County Council extended the school impact tax and payment exemptions to former Enterprise Zones.
-Now that 10 years have passed since the expiration of the Silver Spring CBD's Enterprise Zone designation, there is little rationale for maintaining this exemption.
+Recognizing that the Silver Spring Central Business District had recently had its designation as an Enterprise Zone expire and was only beginning to experience redevelopment, the Planning Board and County Council extended the school impact tax and payment exemptions to Downtown Silver Spring as a former Enterprise Zone.
+Now that 10 years have passed since the expiration of Silver Spring CBD's Enterprise Zone designation, there is little rationale for maintaining this exemption.